hugojosefson/46elks-api-suggestion/README.md

 These are some suggestions for how the 46elks.com API can be improved.

+## Status of this document

+This is work in progress.
+Not even a draft yet.

+Written by Hugo Josefson <hugo@josefson.org>.

+If you have further suggestions, or like to discuss any change here, feel free to make a Pull Request or Issue on this repo!

+### TODO

+ * Add more examples, details under `hal+json`.
+ * Add more suggestions from the top of my head.
+ * Go through existing API, and add suggestions for each section.
+ * Structure this document / repo.
+ * Implement suggested API as an API proxy.

+## The suggested changes

-## Predictable version identifier in URI
+### Predictable version identifier in URI

 Use `/v2` for the next version of the API, rather than `/a1`, `/a2` or `/b2`.

 Reason: Many APIs use `/v1`, `/v2` etc in their URIs to denote the API version.
 It is a predictable format.

-## Be consistent with JSON vs form POST
+### Be consistent with JSON vs form POST

 Always accept JSON as input, and always respond with JSON.

 Reason: This makes it more predictable, and makes the developer not have to keep track of where JSON goes and where `x-www-form-urlencoded` goes.

-## Predictable HTTP methods according to spec, conventions
+### Predictable HTTP methods according to spec, conventions

 Use `POST` only for non-idempotent creation of subordinate resources.
 Make sure to respond with appropriate status code, and any `Location: ` header where applicable.